BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 </details>
 <hr>

-Before starting the soldering, it might be usefull to identify the position of each component and do a dry assembly.
+Before starting the soldering, it might be useful to identify the position of each component and do a dry run assembly.
 This will ensure you properly identify the position of each part and, in consequence, that you indeed have all the components of the BOM.

 ## Parts preparation